OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Oblivious Algorithms

 \subsection{Baseline method}

-A simple way to accomplish the fully oblivious algorithm is to access all memory addresses to hide an access to a specific address.
-In other words, when accessing \textbf{$\mathbf{G^*}[i]$}, the dummy accesses are performed to \textbf{$\mathbf{G^*}[j]$} for each $j \in [d]$.
-For each access, either of a dummy or updated true value is written to them, and the timing of writing of the true value is hidden by oblivious move (\hyperref[list:o_mov]{\texttt{o\_mov}}).
-The baseline algorithm is described in Algorithm \ref{alg:baseline}.
-It takes as input the concatenated gradients sent from all participants $g$ ($nk$-dimensional vector), and returns the aggregated gradients $g^*$ ($d$-dimensional vector).
-We linearly access $\mathbf{G^*}$ a number of times of length $\mathbf{G}$.
-In SGX, at least in the scope of the currently proposed attacks, the observed memory address is the granularity of the cacheline, so we optimize for cacheline size, where, for example, if the weight is 4 byte (32-bit floating point) and cacheline is 64 byte, we can get up to 16$\times$ speedup.
-Regardless of the constant times optimization, the complexities are $O(nkd)$ in time and $O(nk+d)$ in space.
+Full obliviousness can be simply achieved by accessing all memory addresses to hide access to a specific address.
+When accessing \textbf{$\mathbf{G^*}[i]$}, a dummy access is performed on \textbf{$\mathbf{G^*}[j]$} for each $j \in [d]$.
+For each access, either a dummy or an updated true value is written, and the timing of writing the true value is hidden by an oblivious move (\hyperref[list:o_mov]{\texttt{o\_mov}}).
+The Baseline algorithm is described in Algorithm \ref{alg:baseline}.
+It accepts the concatenated gradients transmitted by all participants, $g$ ($nk$-dimensional vector), as input and returns the aggregated gradients, $g^*$ ($d$-dimensional vector) as output.
+We make linear accesses to $\mathbf{G^*}$ for a number of times equal to the length of $\mathbf{G}$.
+Assuming that the memory address is observable at the granularity of the cacheline, as in a traditional attack against the SGX \cite{xu2015controlled}, some optimization may be performed.
+When the weight is four bytes (32-bit floating point) and cacheline is 64 bytes, a 16$\times$ acceleration can be achieved.
+Irrespective of this optimization, the computational and spatial complexities are $O(nkd)$ and $O(nk+d)$, respectively.